-you.
-Rather than having you attempt to figure out solutions on your own while you share your problems (though that does occasionally happen), your therapist may make specific suggestions on how you can think and behave in ways that make you feel happier and more in control.
-“There’s a real emphasis on collaboration between the patient and the therapist,” says Stanley Berman, Ph.D., a clinical psychologist and the vice president for academic affairs
+For example, in many modalities of psychotherapy, you can expect to sit across from a therapist, who will ask direct questions to get to the root of what’s bothering you.
+But rather than having you attempt to figure out solutions on your own while you share your problems (though that does occasionally happen), your therapist may make specific suggestions for new ways to think and behave to help you feel happier and more in control.

 CBT centers on changing attitudes and behavior by focusing on false thoughts and the beliefs behind them.
-Research shows that it’s effective for most mental-health concerns, including depression and anxiety.
+Research shows that it’s effective for most mental health concerns, including depression and anxiety.

-Seek the help of: A psychologist (Ph.D. or Psy.D.), a licensed clinical social worker (M.S.W.), or a licensed professional counselor (M.A., M.S., or Ph.D.) trained in CBT.
+Seek the help of: A psychologist (PhD or PsyD), a licensed clinical social worker (MSW), or a licensed professional counselor (MA, MS, or PhD) trained in CBT.

 ACT is a form of CBT that teaches you how to live with anxiety without letting it limit or control you.
-“Instead of trying to change the content of your thoughts, you accept that they exist, but you don’t let them define you or your behavior,” says Joanna Arch, Ph.D., a clinical psychologist and an assistant professor of psychology at the University of Colorado, in Boulder.
+“Instead of trying to change the content of your thoughts, you accept that they exist, but you don’t let them define you or your behavior,” says Joanna Arch, PhD, a clinical psychologist and an associate professor of psychology at the University of Colorado, Boulder.
 Arch’s research has shown that ACT is as effective as (and, in one study, more effective than) traditional CBT in treating anxiety.

 Seek the help of: A psychologist, a licensed clinical social worker, or a licensed professional counselor trained in ACT.

-People who have been in therapy for at least a year and who want to better understand the forces behind their behavior might want to try psychoanalysis.
+People who have been in therapy for at least a year and want to better understand the forces behind their behavior might want to try psychoanalysis.
 It’s best for phobias, obsessions, compulsions, or continual negative thoughts, as well as troubled relationships with people (rather than day-to-day problems or very specific goals).
 Whereas most other forms of therapy involve meeting once a week or every two weeks, psychoanalysis often requires three to five weekly visits.

-Seek the help of: A psychoanalyst—who could be a psychiatrist (M.D.), a psychologist, a licensed clinical social worker, or a licensed professional counselor with training in psychoanalytic theory and technique.
+Seek the help of: A psychoanalyst—who could be a psychiatrist (MD), a psychologist, a licensed clinical social worker, or a licensed professional counselor with training in psychoanalytic theory and technique.

 Your therapist will work with you to examine how past events and relationships have contributed to your current difficulties and help you understand how subconscious factors affect the way you interact with others.